Information: For news, services and events in the Upper Tas Valley Benefice Churches:

 Wreningham is part of a Benefice of 2 parishes with 8 churches known as the Upper Tas Valley Benefice.
 This Benefice is part of the Deanery of Humbleyard in the Diocese of Norwich.

-Within the Benefice there is a wide selection of styles of service catering for different peoples’ preference.
-Wreningham All Saint has a 9.30 am.
-BCP Holy Communion service on the first Sunday of each month.
+In the Benefice there is a wide selection of styles of service catering for different peoples’ preference.
+These will be publicised in the Church porch, the bi-monthly magazine and on the website.

 The churchyard is maintained by volunteers and is regularly trimmed and the hedges cut.
 We have a team of helpers for church cleaning and a flower rota which ensures that the church is always welcoming.

-The church is normally unlocked between 9 am and 4 pm every day.
+Wreningham All Saints church is normally unlocked between 9am and 4pm every day.

 All Saints Church is a listed building and the oldest part of the church is the base of the tower which is 13th century.
 The chancel dates from the 14th century, the nave from the 15th century.
 The church was restored and the tower rebuilt in the middle of the 19th century after the tower collapsed in 1852.
 At this time the north transept was added using the original windows from the north wall for the east and west windows.
 At the same time the porch was rebuilt and enlarged.